particle-iot/docs/src/content/reference/device-os/startup-behavior.md

 ## PRE_STARTUP

 In Device OS 6.4.0 a new `PRE_STARTUP()` function was added.
-It is similar to `STARTUP()` but the behavior is better-defined.
-It was created as a separate feature to avoid breaking applications that depend on the previous `STARTUP()` behavior, which varies slightly between device platforms.
+If you need specific execution order guarantees and can deal with tighter limitations than `STARTUP()`, it is an option.

+If you have existing code that uses `STARTUP()`, it is not necessary to change it as both will continue to be supported.

 `PRE_STARTUP()` is guaranteed to run first before any `STARTUP()` or global object constructors.